serhiyb/citest/README.md

 # citest
-Continuous deployment using GitHub in Octane
+Example of continuous deployment using GitHub in Octane